 Contemporary artist Elizabeth R. Whelan paints our world in all its complexity.
 Working from her studio on the island of Martha's Vineyard in Massachusetts, Whelan creates distinctive fine art paintings that will last generations.

 Seeing art in person can be a life-changing experience, both humbling and inspiring.

 And in any art museum, portraits are everywhere: in every style, color, and size, from every country and created by every type of artist.

 In a portrait's brushstrokes we find a path connecting us to another human on a timeless level.

 Da Vinci's Mona Lisa, van Gogh and Rembrandt's many self-portraits, these are just a few of the well-known portraits that have come down to us through the ages.
 Their popularity is testimony to the power and value of capturing personality, character, and aspect, on canvas.

 Oil paint captures the living qualities of the human face and body like no other medium.
-Skillfully handled, the portrait transcends technique and draws the viewer in.
-A single artist, striving to create a statement about the individual before them, creates a treasure for us all.
+Skillfully handled, the portrait transcends technique and draws the viewer in, and a single artist creates a treasure for us all.